The council will remove most dead animals, both domestic and wild, from public roads and council-owned land.

 You must do this as quickly as you can, whether the animal is killed or not.

-If you find 5 or more wild birds dead in the same location, you should report them to the Defra helpline on 0345 933 5577.
+If you find five or more wild birds dead in the same location, you should report them to the Defra Rural Services Helpline on 03000 200 301.